ArthurClemens/cyano/README.md

 # Cyano

 Takes a base component and returns a Mithril or React component.
-This is useful if you want to support both libraries with a minimum of duplicate code.
+This is useful if you want to support both Mithril and React with a minimum of duplicate code.

 - [Online examples](#online-examples)
 - [Getting started](#getting-started)